 All amateur communications must be station to station.
 That is to say, amateur radio operators may not broadcast.
 The term broadcasting in the FCC rules for the amateur services means transmissions intended for reception by the general public (T1D10).
+Only when transmitting code practice, information bulletins, or transmissions necessary to provide emergency communications may an amateur radio station engage in broadcasting.
+(T1D12)

 Amateur stations are authorized to transmit signals related to broadcasting, program production, or news gathering, assuming no other means is available, only where such communications directly relate to the immediate safety of human life or protection of property.
 (T1D09).

 So, what is allowed?
-Communications incidental to the purposes of the amateur service and remarks of a personal character are the types of international communications that are permitted by an FCC-licensed amateur station (T1C03).
-Also, brief transmissions to make station adjustments is one of the types of communications are permitted in the Amateur Radio Service (T1D11).
+Communications incidental to the purposes of the amateur service and remarks of a personal character are the types of international communications that are permitted to an FCC-licensed amateur station (T1C03).